TonkersTinkers/F7ObjectHelperEditor/README.md

 ## License

-This tool is MIT Licensed—free for personal or commercial use.
+Free for personal or commercial use.
 See LICENSE for details.

 ---